misho-kr/docker-appliances/vnc-server/README.md

 VNC Server
 ==========

-This image will run a minimal headless X server and vnc server to listen for and accept VNC conenctions.
+The images in the subfolders will run a minimal headless X server and vnc server to listen for and accept VNC conenctions.
+Each folder contains _Dockerfile_ that will build Docker image with VNC server that is setup in some perticular way -- standlone, with supervisor, with encrypted VNC channel.

 * Only _xterm_ is installed to demonstrate the use of X clients
 * Window manager and panel are added to make the visual appearance a bit more appealing